Garrath Williams

 Research projects

-I've been involved in two major EU-funded research projects on children's health, the IDEFICS and I.Family studies.
-I am currently working on a short book on food systems, business corporations, and public health that stems from this work.
+I've previously been involved in two major EU-funded research projects on children's health, the IDEFICS and I.Family studies.

 Writings on bioethics